z3z1ma/pipette/README.md

       [config]
 ```

-With adjustments to the YAML config example we showed initially, one can easily imagine a pipeline like the below keeping a staging database in sync with a production db with a single API pull.
-Or routing a single source of truth into 2 completely different databases like Postgres and Snowflake.
+With adjustments to the YAML config example we showed initially, one can easily imagine a pipeline like the following which is keeping a staging database in sync with a production db with a single API pull.
+Or imagine an invocation routing a single source of truth into 2 completely different databases like Postgres and Snowflake.

 ```sh
 # Multi destination command